Atticus29/AvB/README.md

 - [x] Add tweet view API call
 - [ ] Add twitter login API call
 - [ ] Add tweet API call
+- [ ] Update number of trails remaining dynamically
+- [ ] Customize format of item in overflow menu
 - [ ] Trials suggested in a random order
 - [ ] As a user, I'd like to tweet results of my experiments when they reach the trial count threshold (with #AvB hashtag).
 - [ ] As a user, I'd like to click on a tweet from the tweet display and have the app take me to the associated URL.